xineonrie/vue-i18n-project/README.md

 - **Capacitor** – Cross-platform deployment (Web/Android/iOS)
 - **accessibility**

+I know nothing about these so learn first! 🧐

 ## 3. Features
 - [ ] P0 - Basic page structure (And choose one music to play)
 - [ ] P0 - Runtime language switching